Scientist looking into microscope

 • What if I decide to not complete the study?

-Your involvement in any study is completely voluntary.
+Your involvement in any study is completely optional.
 You can stop at any time.
-This will not change your treatment by and relationship with your personal doctor or advanced practice clinician (APC).
+Deciding not to complete a study will not change your treatment by and relationship with your personal doctor or APC.

 • What else should I know?

 Access to personal information collected during the study will be limited to the study team.
-We will share this information with your doctor or advanced practice clinician (APC) if you wish.
+We will share this information with your doctor or APC if you wish.
 Participation will not change your relationship with your doctor or APC.